sunderipranata/auto-switch-defaultbrowser/README.md

 # auto-switch-defaultbrowser
-A guide to auto switch defaultbrowser with cron.
+A guide to auto switch defaultbrowser with crontab on MacOS.
 Started with my needs and this is actually just a note.
 Feel free to follow through.

 # Prerequisite